gaberay2022/Software-Engineer-Project/README.md

 # Laser Tag Project

-A simulation of the original Photon lasertag system.
+A simulation of the original Photon lasertag system developed in 1984 by George A. Carter III.
+All source code, as well as the two background image files, is available via this repository.
+The mp3 files used during gameplay are located on a [seperate repository](https://github.com/Abraham-Mitchell/Abraham-Mitchell.github.io) and do not need to be downloaded in order to play during simulation.

 ## Getting Started